jiangsheng/jiangsheng.github.io/docs/blogs/2005/01/role-modal-notes.rst

    He carry some bold plans, such as introduced “Dot Net Framework”, while Microsoft products were still occupying more than half of the market at that time.
-He decided that most of new Microsoft products will move to .Net framework.
+He decided that most of new Microsoft products will move to .Net Framework.

    He founded global research labs to develop “future technologies”, which little quick outcome